 - The best part of the film, which I love, is the reoccurring dream sequences of objects floating in blank (usually black) background with voice over.
 It starts from the beginning with prior to the film (which is really a full flashback).
 Really nice film form and stylistic touch

 stylistic innovations/traits: Van Sant has really three modes.
-His 8 archiveable films below fall into those categories.
-First there’s the death trilogy (Elephant, Last Days and Paranoid Park).
+His eight archiveable films below fall into those categories.
+First there’s the Death Trilogy (Gerry, Elephant and Last Days).
 These are almost experimental in style—audacious, formally strong—but keep your friends who aren’t into artistic cinema away from them like I said- haha.
 Then there’s the conventional Hollywood films with a touch of Van Sant behind the camera as an accomplished artist and director (MILK, Good Will Hunting and To Die For)—excellent performances, scores, polished and well-executed.
 Lastly, there’s Drugstore Cowboy and My Own Private Idaho that blur the lines in-between those two opposites.
 Van Sant is on this list because of the first and last modes mentioned—as much as I appreciate MILK and Good Will Hunting– there’s the unique voice and formal prowess that just isn’t in the typical Hollywood fare that gets him here.
 I mentioned it when talking about Drugstore Cowboy but almost all of Van Sant’s cinema explore youth and specifically troubled youth.
 With guys like Cassavetes out there decades before you can’t call Van Sant the father of indie cinema but he’s an important figure.
 He worked well with young actors helping either discover or nurture talents like the Phoenix brothers, Keanu Reeves, Damon, Ben and Casey Affleck.
 Lastly, and more importantly than even the visuals for Van Sant, he’s a formal master.
 In both Drugstore Cowboy and My Own Private Idaho there’s a repetition in the sleep and surrealism sequence and clearly Elephant is a stake in the ground for bold (and repeated) shot choices and formal excellence.

 - Good Will Hunting